-Forging Futures is an educational nonprofit organization created by the Idaho Manufacturing Alliance.
+Forging Futures is an educational 501(c)3 public charity created by the Idaho Manufacturing Alliance.
 The Idaho Manufacturing Alliance is a member-based association for manufacturers in the state that offers benefits and networking opportunities to manufacturing businesses.

 Frequently Asked Questions

 In the simplest terms, manufacturing is the creation of products or goods from raw materials and parts by using human labor, machinery, tools, and chemical or biological processes.
 Goods may be sold to other manufacturers for further production or sold to consumers directly or through wholesalers or retailers.
 Manufacturing is understood to have begun in the late 18th century and 19th century, with the first Industrial Revolution’s transition from hand production methods to use of new energy sources like coal, steam power, and electricity in machinery.
 Since then, there have been several advances in the raw materials used, techniques, work environments, and use of fuel and energy.
 We are currently going through the 4th Industrial Revolution with increased automation and use of modern smart technology in machine-to-machine communication and internet of things.

 Yes!
 In Idaho, we have over 2,000 manufacturers that range from less than 20 employees to more than 5,000.
 Overall, manufacturing employs about 6% of our state’s total workforce and contributes to about 12% of the total GDP.

 Idaho’s manufacturing isn’t just focused on food production either, we have a strong presence in aerospace, lumber, chemicals, fabricated metals, electronics, and other types of manufacturing.